threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_first_solution.md

 ### Deploy your private overlay network

-You are not all set to start deploying workloads on the TFGrid.
+You are now all set to start deploying workloads on the TFGrid.
 Yeah !

-Before we get to deploy the actual ubuntu container, we first need to create a private overlay network.
+Before we get to deploy the actual Ubuntu container, we first need to create a private overlay network.
 If you are curious how the overlay network works, some documentation is available at [Overlay network](capacity_network.md)

 The technology used to implement the network overlay is [Wireguard](https://www.Wireguard.com/).
 Make sure you have installed Wireguard on your device to able to continue: [Wireguard installation](https://www.wireguard.com/install/)

-For this tutorial we will use the network wizard that will guide use through the creation of your network.
+For this tutorial we will use the network wizard that will guide us through the creation of your network.

 To start the wizard click the left menu on Solutions then Network

 ![solutions menu](adminmenu.png)

 First step is to choose the name of your network.
-This name is only used to identity the network later on when deploying workloads.
+This name is only used to identify the network later on when deploying workloads.

 ![choose network name](network_choose_name.png)

 Second step is to choose the expiration time of your reservation.
 Each capacity reservation made on the grid is always bound to an expiration date.
 Once the date is reached, the capacity is released back to the grid and your workloads deleted.

-For this tutorial one day will be more then enough.
+For this tutorial one day will be more than enough.

 ![choose network expiration](network_choose_expiration.png)

 Third step is to configure an `entrypoint` into your network so you can actually access your network from your device (laptop/PC/mobile).
 An `entrypoint` is responsible to route the traffic coming from your device to all the other nodes of the network.

-The node running on the TFGrid all communicate over IPv6.
+The nodes running on the TFGrid all communicate over IPv6.
 While this is very convenient for the nodes, not everyone has access to IPv6 already.
 For this reason we allow people to configure `entrypoint` using IPv4 address.

-The third step let you choose between IPv6 or IPv4 for your `entrypoint`.
+The third step lets you choose between IPv6 or IPv4 for your `entrypoint`.
 If you are not sure what to choose, pick IPv4.

 ![choose entrypoint type](network_choose_entrypoint.png)